 What is economics?

 Boiled down to its essence, economics is a science that investigates the choices people, businesses and governments are forced to make because of a fundamental truth: resources are scarce.
-This might seem kind of boring and irrelevant at first, until you start to think about all of the situations in which this concept of scarcity-forcing-choice arises.
-Here are some examples:
+In the Department of Economics at Western Michigan University, we realize that this might seem boring and irrelevant at first, until you think about all of the situations in which scarcity forces choices such as:

-- What about trade?
-Trade is why businesses are in business.
-What is it about trade that makes it so desirable?
+- Trade.
+What is it about trade in business that makes it so desirable?
 Is there a downside to trade?

 Why study economics?

-- If you work in the business but do not pay yourself a salary, does that mean your labor is free?
+- If you start a business but do not pay yourself a salary, does that mean your labor is free?

 - If your business makes a profit, have you done well?

-So what's the bottom line?
-If you come to class with an open mind, prepared to listen carefully and work diligently, economics can be a richly rewarding subject.
+If you come to class with an open mind, listen carefully and work diligently, economics can be a richly rewarding subject.